merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

 Similar as before, the execution is done lazily and each transformation returns a Composable object.
 The only difference is that we wrap the function inside a custom :py:class:`Composable` class.
 Writing custom Composable classes allows us to modify the iteration process.
 Some use-cases for custom Composables include:

     #.
-We need to instantiate an expensive resource such as a database connection or a R-CNN feature extractor only once for the entire stream instead of once per item.
+We need to instantiate an expensive resource such as a database connection or a CNN feature extractor only once for the entire stream instead of once per item.
 In this case it is advisable to instantiate this resource in the `__iter__` method of your custom class.
 One advantage is that the object is only instantiated once iterating over the stream starts.
 Additionally, if this resource is a non-picklable object, the stream can still be pickled before the iteration starts (e.g. in the multiprocessing context).

     #.
 When a very complex  stream processing is needed that is hard to achieve with standard methods.